PyMVPA/PyMVPA/doc/source/faq.rst

 ..
 The answer depends on size of the classification problem and the used classifier.
-If you can afford to keep a copy of the trained classifier for each data split, the most elegant solution is probably a :class:`~mvpa.clfs.meta.SplitClassifier`...
+If you can afford to keep a copy of the trained classifier for each data split, the most elegant solution is probably a :class:`~mvpa2.clfs.meta.SplitClassifier`...
    ...BUT no yet

 In various parts of PyMVPA it is possible to extract information from inside